n8n-io/n8n-docs/docs/doc2/table-extraction/define-table-and-columns.md

 To define tables and columns on a document please import a document, open it and go to table extraction view as shown before (via "Line Items").

-You will end up in following screen where you can activate the Training Mode:
+You will end up in following screen where you can activate Training Mode:

 ![](/_images/doc2/image-1024x453.png)